• About

 If you want unparalleled ocean views, this popular hiking trailhead is the spot to go.
 There are numerous hiking trails that you can choose from, from an easy stroll to the lookout spot or a more challenging trail that will go deep into Aliso and Woods Canyons Wilderness.

-The trailhead is located next to Alta Laguna Park, where you can find flush restrooms as well as a small parking area.
+The trailhead is located next to Alta Laguna Park, where you can find flush restrooms and water fountains as well as a small parking area.
 If the parking lot is filled up, residential parking in this north side Laguna neighborhood can usually be found.

 West Ridge Trail